ccorduroy/genreguessr/README.md

 [dataset_health_check.py](dataset_health_check.py) examines all .wav files for validity and quarantines corrupted files so they are not used in the train/test split.

-One of the rows (corresponding to one 3-second sample) was missing and caused mismatch in the generated 3-seconds spectrogram dataset and the 3-second hand-design features dataset.
+One of the rows in 3-sec-feature .csv (corresponding to one 3-second sample) was missing and caused mismatch in the generated 3-seconds spectrogram dataset and the 3-second hand-design features dataset.
+This was a huge issue when we tried to integrate the hand-design features with our CNN because we were pulling data from 2 different datasets and tried to combine them.
+We ended up cross-checking the size of each set and deleted the extra image in our spec. dataset.
+In hindsight, this wouldn't have been an issue if we were to generate both spectrogram and hand-design features from the same 3-second audio.
+We will definitely keep this in mind for furture cases.

 ### 2.2: Model Exploration